-This command copies the contents of the scratchpad byte addresses 2 to 4 (TH, TL, and Configuration registers) to the backup EEPROM.
-If the device has no $V{DD}$ power, the master must enable a strong pullup on the 1-Wire bus for the duration of $t{PROGMAX}$ within $t{DD}$ after this command is issued.
-If the device is powered through the $t{DD}$ pin, the master can generate read time slots to monitor the copy process.
-Copy is completed when the master reads 1 bits instead of 0 bits.
+This command copies the contents of the scratchpad byte addresses 2 to 4 (TH, TL and configuration registers) to the back-up EEPROM.
+If the device has no $V{DD}$ power, the master must enable a strong pullup on the 1-Wire bus for the duration of $t{PROGMAX}$ within 10μs after this command is issued.
+If the device is powered through the $V{DD}$ pin, the master may generate read time slots to monitor the copy process.
+Copy is completed when the master reads 1-bits instead of 0-bits.

-Convert Temperature [44h]
+CONVERT TEMPERATURE [44h]

 This command initiates a temperature conversion.
-Following the conversion, the resulting thermal data is found in the Temperature Readout register in the scratchpad and the DS28EA00 returns to its low-power idle state.
-If the device has no VDD power, the master must enable a strong pullup on the 1-Wire bus for the duration of the applicable resolution-dependent tconvmax within 10μs after this command is issued.
-If the device is powered through the VDD pin, the master can generate read time slots to monitor the conversion process.
-The conversion is completed when the master reads 1 bits instead of 0 bits.
+Following the conversion, the resulting thermal data is found in the temperature readout register in the scratchpad and the DS28EA00 returns to its low-power idle state.
+If the device has no $V{DD}$ power, the master must enable a strong pullup on the 1-Wire bus for the duration of the applicable resolution-dependent $t{CONVMAX}$ within 10 $\mu$ s after this command is issued.
+If the device is powered through the $V{DD}$ pin, the master may generate read time slots to monitor the conversion process.
+The conversion is completed when the master reads 1-bits instead of 0-bits.

-Read Power Mode [B4h]
+READ POWER MODE [B4h]

-For Copy Scratchpad and Convert Temperature, the master needs to know whether the DS28EA00 has VDD power available.
+For Copy Scratchpad and Convert Temperature the master needs to know whether the DS28EA00 has $V{DD}$ power available.
 The Read Power Mode command is implemented to provide the master with this information.
-After the command code, master issues read time slots.
-If the master reads 1s, the device is powered through the VDD pin.
-If the device is powered through the 1-Wire line, the master read 0s.
-The power-supply sensor samples the state of the VDD pin for every time slot that the master generates after the command code.
+After the command code, the master issues read time slots.
+If the master reads 1's, the device is powered through the $V{DD}$ pin.
+If the device is powered through the 1-Wire line, the master will read 0's.
+The power supply sensor samples the state of the $V{DD}$ pin for every time slot that the master generates after the command code.

-Recall EEPROM [B8h]
+RECALL EEPROM [B8h]

 This command recalls the TH and TL alarm trigger values and configuration data from backup EEPROM into their respective locations in the scratchpad.
-After having transmitted the command code, the master can issue read time slots to monitor the completion of the recall process.
-Recall is completed when the master reads 1 bits instead of 0 bits.
+After having transmitted the command code, the master may issue read time slots to monitor the completion of the recall process.
+Recall is completed when the master reads 1-bits instead of 0-bits.
 The recall occurs automatically at power-up, not requiring any activity by the master.